rj45/digilogic/README.md

 ### Linux Wayland

-Note: For gnome, I recommend using Xwayland and compiling for X11 rather than native wayland.
+Note: For Gnome, I recommend using Xwayland and compiling for X11 rather than native Wayland.
 This will give you window decorations.
-If you don't use gnome, then you won't have this problem and Wayland will work fine for you.
+If you don't use Gnome, then you won't have this problem and Wayland will work fine for you.
+I welcome contributions to get libdecor working for Gnome+Wayland.

 You will need FreeType, cmake and build essentials installed.
 You may also need dev libraries for Wayland.